-As the name says it is a plan for one year, but it's also part of a longer term planning process as the diagram below shows.
+As the name says it is a plan for one year, but it's also part of a longer term planning process as the diagram to the right shows.

 The work programme for the year was approved when the Long Term Plan (LTP) was finalised after input from the community.